lake-wg/edhoc/draft-ietf-lake-edhoc.md

 )
 ~~~~~~~~~~~

-Applications using external authorization data need to specify ead_value format, processing, and security considerations and register the ead_label, see {{iana-ead}}.
+A security application using external authorization data need to register an ead_label, specify the ead_value format for each message (see {{iana-ead}}), and describe processing and security considerations.

-Editor's note: Should the IANA register be “specification required”?
+The EAD fields of EDHOC must not be used for generic application data.
+Examples of the use of EAD is provided in {{ead-appendix}}.

 ## Applicability Template {#applicability}